-50) The average cost of acquisition of Equity Shares of face value of ₹10 each held by our Promoters could be lower than the Issue Price.
+53) The average cost of acquisition of Equity Shares of face value of ₹10 each held by our Promoters could be lower than the Issue Price.

 Our Promoters' average cost of acquisition of Equity Shares of face value of ₹10 each in our Company may be lower than the Issue Price as may be decided by the Company, in consultation with the Book Running Lead Manager.
-The details of the average cost of acquisition of Equity Shares of face value of ₹10 each held by our Promoters, as at the date of the DRHP is set out below:
+The details of the average cost of acquisition of Equity Shares of face value of ₹10 each held by our Promoters, as at the date of the Draft Red Herring Prospectus is set out below:

-Sr. No. Name of the Promoter Number of Equity Shares of face value of ₹10 each Average cost of acquisition per Equity Share of face value of ₹10 each (₹)
+Sr. No. Name of the Promoters No. of Shares held Average cost of Acquisition (₹ per share)

-1. Bijay Kumar Kishorepuria 39,66,600 7.15
+1) Nitin Kishorepuria 1,75,97,200 1.62

-2. Sabita Devi Kishorepuria 57,98,200 15.58
+2) Sabita Devi Kishorepuria 57,98,200 15.58

-3. Nitin Kishorepuria 1,75,97,200 1.62
+3) Rachna Kishorepuria 44,64,000 11.58

-4. Rachna Kishorepuria 44,64,000 11.58
+4) Bijay Kumar Kishorepuria 39,66,600 7.15

-5. BMW Fin-Invest Private Limited 24,382,600 0.68
+5) BMW Fin-Invest Private Limited 2,43,82,600 0.68

-6. Ridhisidhi Fincon Private Limited 5,535,000 2.00
+6) Ridhisidhi Fincon Private Limited 55,35,000 2.00

-^{}As certified by the Statutory Auditor by way of its certificate dated August 21, 2024
+^{}As certified by A D V & Associates, by way of their certificate dated March 28, 2025.

-For more details regarding weighted average cost of acquisition of Equity Shares of face value of ₹10 each by our Promoters and build-up of Equity Shares of face value of ₹10 each by our Promoters in our Company, see "Capital Structure" beginning on page 96.
+For more details regarding weighted average cost of acquisition of Equity Shares of face value of ₹10 each by our Promoters and build-up of Equity Shares of face value of ₹10 each by our Promoters in our Company, see "Capital Structure" beginning on page 105.

-51) Our future fund requirements, in the form of further issue of capital or securities and/or loans taken by us, may be prejudicial to the interest of the Shareholders depending upon the terms on which they are eventually raised.
+54) Our future fund requirements, in the form of further issue of capital or securities and/or loans taken by us, may be prejudicial to the interest of the Shareholders depending upon the terms on which they are eventually raised.

 We may require additional capital from time to time depending on our business needs.
-Any further issue of Equity Shares of face value of ₹10 each or convertible securities would dilute the shareholding of the existing Shareholders and such issuance may be done on terms and conditions, which may not be favorable to the then existing Shareholders.
-If such funds are raised in the form of loans or debt or preference shares, then it may substantially increase our fixed interest/dividend burden and decrease our cash flows, thus adversely affecting our business, results of operations and financial condition.
+Any further issue of Equity Shares or convertible securities would dilute the shareholding of the existing Shareholders and such issuance may be done on terms and conditions, which may not be favorable to the then existing Shareholders.
+If such funds are raised in the form of loans or debt or preference shares, then it may increase our fixed interest/dividend burden and decrease our cash flows, thus adversely affecting our business, results of operations and financial condition.

-52) We have certain contingent liabilities and our financial condition and profitability may be adversely affected if any of these contingent liabilities materialize.
+55) We have certain contingent liabilities and our financial condition and profitability may be adversely affected if any of these contingent liabilities materialize.

-As of March 31, 2024, our contingent liabilities and commitments (to the extent not provided for) as disclosed in the notes to our Restated Financial Information aggregated to ₹5,745.00 lakhs.
+As of December 31, 2024, our contingent liabilities and commitments (to the extent not provided for) as disclosed in the notes to our Restated Financial Information aggregated to ₹5,745.00 lakhs.
 The details of our contingent liabilities are as follows: